artefactual/atom-docs/user-manual/administer/themes.rst

-In :term:`multi-repository systems <multi-repository system>` institutions can change the appearance of individual institution pages and results pages by uploading an instution logo, banner and changing the background colour.
+In :term:`multi-repository systems <multi-repository system>` institutions can change the appearance of individual institution pages and results pages by uploading an institution logo, banner and changing the background colour.
 For instructions, see
 :ref:`Archival institutions- Edit theme <edit-institution-theme>`